BamBoozledMC/MathPathwaysAutoBot/README.md

 - A Windows system
 - A Microsoft account (required for Power Automate)
 - [Power Automate desktop program](https://apps.microsoft.com/store/detail/power-automate/9NFTCH6J7FHV)
+- Chrome (for easiest setup) or any other browser
 - Math Pathways account
 - Decent experience with Windows and/or Programming